mfeemster/keysharp/README.md

 * AHK does not support reloading a compiled script, however Keysharp does.
 * `A_EventInfo` is not limited to positive values when reporting the mouse wheel scroll amount.
 	+ When scrolling up, the value will be positive, and negative when scrolling down.
+* New accessors:
+	+ `A_AllowTimers` returns whether timers are allowed or not.
+It's also easier to set this value rather than call `Thread("NoTimers")`.
-* A new accessor named `A_CommandLine` which returns the command line string.
-	+ This is preferred over passing `GetCommandLine` to `DllCall()` as noted above.
+	+ `A_CommandLine` returns the command line string.
+This is preferred over passing `GetCommandLine` to `DllCall()` as noted above.
-* The defaults for hotstring creation can be retrieved by the global static `DefaultHotstring*` properties.
+	+ `A_HotstringNoMouse` returns whether mouse clicks are prevented from resetting the hotstring recognizer because `#Hotstring NoMouse` was specified.
+	+ `A_MaxThreads` returns the value `n` specified with `#MaxThreads n`.
+	+ `A_NoTrayIcon` returns whether the tray icon was hidden with #NoTrayIcon.
+	+ `A_UseHook` returns the value `n` specified with `#UseHook n`.
+	+ `A_SuspendExempt` returns whether subsequent hotkeys and hotstrings will be exmpt from suspension because `#SuspendExempt true` was specified.
+	+ `A_WinActivateForce` returns whether the forceful method of activating a window is in effect because `#WinActivateForce` was specified.
+	+ `A_DefaultHotstringCaseSensitive` returns the default hotstring case sensitivity mode.
+	+ `A_DefaultHotstringConformToCase` returns the default hotstring case conformity mode.
+	+ `A_DefaultHotstringDetectWhenInsideWord` returns the default hotstring word detection mode.
+	+ `A_DefaultHotstringDoBackspace` returns the default hotstring backspacing mode.
+	+ `A_DefaultHotstringDoReset` returns the default hotstring resetting mode.
+	+ `A_DefaultHotstringEndCharRequired` returns the default hotstring ending character mode.
+	+ `A_DefaultHotstringEndChars` returns the default hotstring ending characters.
+	+ `A_DefaultHotstringKeyDelay` returns the default hotstring key delay length in milliseconds.
+	+ `A_DefaultHotstringOmitEndChar` returns the default hotstring ending character replacement mode.
+	+ `A_DefaultHotstringPriority` returns the default hotstring priority.
+	+ `A_DefaultHotstringSendMode` returns the default hotstring sending mode.
+	+ `A_DefaultHotstringSendRaw` returns the default hotstring raw sending mode.
 * `Log(number, base := 10)` is by default base 10, but you can pass a double as the second parameter to specify a custom base.
 * In `SetTimer()`, the priority is not in the range -2147483648 and 2147483647, instead it is only 0-4.
 	+ The callback is passed the function object as the first argument, and the date/time the timer was triggered as a YYYYMMDDHH24MISS string for the second argument.